Yukimi Nagano: Little Dragon

-Other work
+Other collaborations

 She and Erik Bodin have played live with fellow Gothenburg artist, José González.

 In 2011, Nagano was featured on SBTRKT's eponymous debut album with her vocals on the song "Wildfire".

 She is also featured on Raphael Saadiq's 2011 album Stone Rollin' on the song "Just Don't".

 She also provided vocals for "Scale It Back" on DJ Shadow's 2011 album The Less You Know, the Better and for "Descending", "Higher Res", and "Thom Pettie" from Big Boi's 2012 album Vicious Lies and Dangerous Rumors.
 Nagano additionally co-wrote "Mama Told Me" and sang on the song's original version.

+Solo work

+Nagano, using the mononym Yukimi, released her debut solo album, For You, on March 28, 2025.

 Personal life

 Nagano was born and raised in Gothenburg, Sweden, to Japanese father Yusuke Nagano and Swedish-American mother Joanne Brown.
 She has a son, Jaxon, who was born in 2016.
 Nagano's sister is the musician Sandra Sumie Nagano, whose eponymous album was released by Bella Union in December 2013.